Guidance for post-authorization changes for biocides: Overview

 Editorial changes

-Editorial changes to statements on a biocide label do not alter the interpretation or meaning of the authorized statement.
+Certain editorial changes to statements on a biocide label are non-notifiable provided they don't alter the interpretation or meaning of the authorized statement.
 They allow you to capture minor variations in the way you present the same information on labels.
 An example would be changing the storage conditions on the label to indicate that a biocide required to be stored at room temperature to be stored at 15 to 25°C.

 Contact us